 Meta now sits on the board of COPA, the Alliance encouraging the use of cryptocurrencies.
 They also want to remove patents from the crypto industry.

-To be part of COPA, the company led by Mark Zuckerberg, pledged not to sue anyone for its patents related to cryptocurrencies with only one exception, what they call "defensive reasons."
-The intention is to make the patents "effectively freely available for all to use," the organization stressed in a statement today, January 31.
+To be part of COPA, the company led by Mark Zuckerberg pledged not to sue anyone for its patents related to cryptocurrencies, with only one exception: “defensive reasons.”
+The intention is to make the patents “effectively freely available for all to use,” the organization stressed today, January 31.

-The Alliance sees the arrival of Meta to its board as "solidifying" its position as a "leading cryptocurrency patent association."
-According to COPA, they are building a "collaborative environment" focused on open source to "protect core technologies for all users."
+The Alliance sees the arrival of Meta to its board as “solidifying” its position as a “leading cryptocurrency patent association.”
+COPA is building a “collaborative environment” focused on open source to “protect core technologies for all users.”

 COPA was founded in September 2021 by former Twitter CEO and fervent bitcoiner Jack Dorsey.
 Another goal of the Alliance is to keep bitcoin as open as possible and prevent innovative technologies from being blocked through patents.

 Any company working in cryptocurrencies, regardless of whether or not it has registered patents, will be eligible to join the Alliance.
 More than 20 companies in the cryptocurrency sector, such as Coinbase, MicroStrategy, Kraken, and OKCoin, among others, compose The COPA.

 Meta’s integration into COPA is not the only recent move the company has made regarding cryptocurrencies.
 The company is studying the possible sale of the assets of the Diem Association, of which it controls a third.
 The goal would be to return capital to its investor members.